Towards a mirror theorem for GLSMs: Introduction

 \subsection{$0^+$-stability and light marked points}

 In a series of papers, Ciocan--Fontanine-Kim \cite{CCKtoric, CKbig} together with Maulik \cite{CKM} and Cheong \cite{CCKbig} define $\epsilon$-stable quasimap invariants for GIT stack quotients $[V \sslash_\theta G]$, depending on a parameter $\epsilon \in \RR_{>0}$.
-The invariants are defined as integrals over moduli spaces $Q_{g, n}^{\epsilon}([V \sslash_\theta G], d)$ which parametrizes a class of \emph{rational} maps to \\ $[V \sslash_\theta G]$ which may contain basepoints of length at most $1/\epsilon$.
+The invariants are defined as integrals over moduli spaces $Q_{h, n}^{\epsilon}([V \sslash_\theta G], d)$ which parametrizes a class of \emph{rational} maps to \\ $[V \sslash_\theta G]$ which may contain basepoints of length at most $1/\epsilon$.
 For $\epsilon$ sufficiently large, the invariants are referred to as $\infty$-stable, and coincide with Gromov--Witten invariants.
 In the limit as $\epsilon$ approaches $0$, we refer to the invariants as $0^+$-stable quasimap invariants.
 It was observed in \cite{CK1} that $0^+$-stable quasimap invariants are particularly relevant to mirror symmetry---in fact they are expected to coincide precisely with $B$-model invariants.

-In \cite{FJR2}, Fan--Jarvis--Ruan define the moduli spaces of $\epsilon$-stable LG quasimaps, $LGQ_{g, n}^{\epsilon}([V \sslash_\theta G], d)$, used to define GLSM invariants for $(V, G, \theta, w)$.
+In \cite{FJR2}, Fan--Jarvis--Ruan construct moduli spaces of $\epsilon$-stable LG quasimaps, $LGQ_{h, n}^{\epsilon}([V \sslash_\theta G], d)$, used to define GLSM invariants for $(V, G, \theta, w)$.
 These moduli spaces and the corresponding invariants also depend on a parameter $\epsilon$.
 As with quasimaps, the $0^+$-stable GLSM invariants are the most directly relevant to mirror symmetry.

 There is a second reason to focus on $0^+$-stable GLSM invariants.
 For most GLSMs, the $\epsilon$-stable invariants are \emph{only defined for $\epsilon = 0^+$}.
-The existence of the moduli space $LGQ_{g, n}^{\epsilon}([V \sslash_\theta G], d)$ for $\epsilon > 0^+$ requires the existence of a \emph{good lift} of $\theta$ (see \cite[Definition~3.2.13]{FJR2}).
+The existence of the moduli space $LGQ_{h, n}^{\epsilon}([V \sslash_\theta G], d)$ for $\epsilon > 0^+$ requires the existence of a \emph{good lift} of $\theta$ (see \cite[Definition~3.2.13]{FJR2}).
 This condition turns out to be quite restrictive, especially outside the setting of geometric, affine, and hybrid model phases.
 Therefore, a study of general GLSMs must necessarily work with $0^+$-stability.
 This is the approach we take.

+Quasimap invariants can be generalized further to allow for a second class of marked points on the source curve which may coincide with each other and with base points, but which are still distinct from nodes and regular marked points.
+We call these new markings \emph{light} marked points to distinguish them from the usual (heavy) marked points.